“What if we could improve outcomes, save money and give doctors back their autonomy?”

 - More cost-effective provision of care.

-- Reduced medical aid contributions and increased affordability of medical aid coverage.
+- Reduced medical scheme contributions and increased affordability of medical scheme coverage.

-- Improved reimbursement and greater autonomy for palliative care professionals.
+- Improved reimbursement and greater autonomy for healthcare providers.

 - More innovation in care delivery.